hopeatina/neuromosaic/docs/guides/getting-started.md

 <Note>
   Welcome to NeuroMosaic!
 This guide will help you set up the platform and run your first neural architecture exploration experiment.
+  Some features described here are planned for future releases.
 </Note>

 ## Quick Setup